top of page

 The Question Worth Asking Before You Book Anything

-Before I make a recommendation for any client, I ask one question.
-How do you want this trip to feel?
+Before I make a recommendation for any client, I ask one question: How do you want this trip to feel?

 Not just where do you want to go?
 Not just what do you want to see?
 How do you want to feel when you are there, and when you come home?

 That question is the foundation for choosing the right type of trip for where you are right now.
 It changes everything.
 It has changed how I travel.
-And it is the starting point for every conversation I have with someone who is trying to figure out what their next trip should be.
+It is the starting point for every conversation I have with someone who is trying to figure out what their next trip should be.

 If you are in that place right now, whether you are craving rest-and-reset travel, adventure, or something in between, that conversation is exactly where I would start.